RdeBiotec/Game_of_Life/README.md

 3. Any live cell with more than three live neighbours dies, as if by overpopulation.
 4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

-This implementation uses POO, although it is not required, because it is a very interesting feature of C++, along other languages.
+This implementation uses OOP, although it is not required, because it is a very interesting feature of C++, along other languages.
 The user defines initial parameters about the grid (game board) and cells, and then using a graphical interface places the live cells and observes its evolution.

 ![An example](https://github.com/RdeBiotec/Game_of_Life/raw/master/GAME.gif)